LTranData/db-schemachange/README.md

 ### Always Script Naming

-Always change scripts are executed with every run of schemachange.
+Always change scripts are executed with every run of `db-schemachange`.
 This is an addition to the implementation of [Flyway Versioned Migrations](https://flywaydb.org/documentation/concepts/migrations.html#repeatable-migrations).
 The script name must follow this pattern: